kvong/Advanced-C-progamming/2.ForkedSubsetSumProblem/README.md

         - `int_array(char**)` is supposed to go through all the elements of the tokens and convert it into integer using `atoi()`.
             - When ever the token size is over 80, the for loop to convert every token to an integer ends after the 15th itteration.
             - Strangely after the 15th itteration the next line of code doesnt execute.
 Furthermore the next line in the function that calls `int_array()` (which is `processor()`) also doesn't execute.
-            - The perror in main() will still execute stating the program exitted successfully.
+            - The perror in main() will still execute stating the program exited successfully.